We The People Are The Work is a major visual arts project in Plymouth that will explore ideas of power, protest and the public.

 Each of the five high-profile contemporary artists invited to take part in We The People Are The Work have been paired with a specific venue that aligns with the artist’s practice.
 Each artist will develop works that involve the public in some way - either in an aspect of their research, development, production or realisation.

 The artists commissioned to take part include Claire Fontaine, a Paris-based collective working in neon, video, sculpture, painting and text.
 Also taking part is British contemporary artist Peter Liversidge, whose recent exhibitions include Tate Modern and the Whitechapel Gallery.
-We The People Are The Work will be Mexican artist Antonio Vega Macotela’s first major project in the UK, and he is also taking part in this year’s Documenta.
+We The People Are The Work will be Mexican artists Antonio Vega Macotela and Eduardo Thomas’ first major project in the UK.
 Ciara Phillips is a Canadian born artist who lives and works in Glasgow and has just been announced as an artist in the Sydney Biennial.
 Penzance-born artist Matt Stokes, who has exhibited at galleries all over the world, immerses himself in the social structures of the scene he is working with, which then result in films, installations and event-based works.

 We The People Are The Work is curated by Simon Morrissey, who is internationally renowned for his distinctive approach of involving audiences in the development of permanent and temporary artworks.
 Morrissey is the director of Foreground, and he has curated exhibitions for leading galleries and agencies including The British Council; the Arnolfini in Bristol; Chapter in Cardiff and Hauser & Wirth Somerset amongst many others.
 As part of the project, Morrissey will lead a free walking tour between the five venues and give lectures at Plymouth College of Art and the University of Plymouth.